Detection · Risk Scoring · Continuous Monitoring

 Once the gateway receives a reading from a sensor node, it passes the data to a server that decides what to do with it.
 This is where the alert rules live: if the water level crosses a set threshold, an alert fires.
 The server is privately operated, meaning your council's data stays under your council's control.
 Over time, readings are correlated against Met Office rainfall data to build a clearer picture of which culverts are most at risk and when.

-Council-operated or hosted The Things Stack (open source) Threshold + rate-of-rise logic Met Office API integration
+Council-operated or hosted Threshold + rate-of-rise logic Met Office API integration

 Alert